Is a Heat Pump Worth It?

 The verdict

-Yes for most homes — a heat pump replaces both heating and cooling with one efficient system, and incentives plus energy savings usually justify the upfront cost.
+Yes for most homes — a heat pump replaces both heating and cooling with one efficient system, and energy savings usually justify the upfront cost, with state/utility rebates still helping now that the federal credit has ended.
 The main caveats are cold-climate sizing and high install prices, so get the system and quotes right.

-- Worth it If you're replacing aging HVAC and can use rebates/tax credits
+- Worth it If you're replacing aging HVAC and can use state/utility rebates

 - Worth it If you're moving off expensive heating oil, propane, or electric resistance